 Online Bachelor of Arts in Interdisciplinary Studies

 Many of the challenges we face in our world require an interdisciplinary approach to problem solving.
-In this online interdisciplinary studies degree, you’ll develop this diverse background and learn how to draw on multiple disciplines to find innovative solutions.
-This degree is also highly flexible and allows you to tailor your coursework to fit your interests and career goals.
+In Arizona State University’s Bachelor of Arts in interdisciplinary studies, you’ll develop a diverse background and learn how to draw on multiple disciplines to find innovative solutions.
+This degree is highly flexible and allows you to tailor your coursework to fit your interests and career goals.

 Total classes: 40